At this point, it’s safe to say that we’ve reached peak data.

 So what is a “data story”?
 Well, we just made up the term, so we don't really have a good definition.
 But we do have a few examples of simple data stories and how you can use charts to bring them to life.
 (BTW, all of these charts were built with Beautiful.AI in a matter of minutes.)

 "We started from the bottom now we’re here.”
 In many cases, the only thing that matters in a data set is the overall growth from the beginning of the time series to the end, or perhaps from one quarter to the next.
 The peaks and valleys in between are decidedly less important, but your audience will “read” your chart from left to right—and write a story of their own—unless you give them a reason not to.
-One simple solution is to emphasize the key data points, either by changing the color of your bars or adding the data values to points of interest.
+One simple solution is to emphasize the key data points in your bar chart, either by changing the color of the bars or adding the data values to points of interest.
 You can also illustrate the percent change between points to demonstrate the "right" way to evaluate growth.
 With these simple moves, you’ve now told your audience what to care about and what to ignore—and helped ensure that they draw the same conclusion as you.

 “And then everything changed.”
 In many data sets, there’s an “inciting incident” that sends the data on a trajectory, either for good or for a limited amount of time.
 This incident might be the introduction of a new sales strategy, an unexpected market event, or an act of nature.
 And when an incident like this happens, chances are that it dictates the “story” your data is telling.
 So rather than let your audience speculate, turn your x-axis into a timeline and annotate the beginning, middle, or end of your story.
 You can also try emphasizing the impact of the inciting event with a highlighted range to show that the incident caused only a temporary change.